caleorourke/skim/index.md

 # Introduction

-__Voted best boilerplate in North Dallas by our Grandmothers.__

 {{site.github.title}} is a one-page boilerplate for publishing technical content on GitHub.
-It provides the facilities to write exclusively in [Markdown](http://en.m.wikipedia.org/wiki/Markdown) or HTML and spin-up [Jekyll](http://jekyllrb.com)-powered websites.
+It provides the facilities to write exclusively in [Markdown](http://en.m.wikipedia.org/wiki/Markdown) and spin-up [Jekyll](http://jekyllrb.com)-powered websites.

 Browse the sections below and see just how simple it is to roll your own GitHub site for free without using fancy code.